dataspecer/ds-wdoi/source/backend/search-service/README.md

 - The service expects the `CLASSES_PATH` and `PROPERTIES_PATH` to point to the preprocessed data from the search engine preparation phase.
 Here we are using specifically the minimized version, since the loading time would be exceptionally high with the stored vectors.
 - `CROSS_RERANKER_NODE`, `DENSE_EMBED_NODE`, and `SPARSE_EMBED_NODE` represent the LM services URLs.
-- `ES_NODE` and `QDRANT_NODE` represent elastic search and qdrant databases URLs in the given order.
+- `ES_NODE` and `QDRANT_NODE` represent Elastic search and Qdrant databases URLs in the given order.
 - `RESTART_KEY` mentioned in the `fastify` introduction, the restart key is used as a simple security feature for restarting the service.

 <br>